 This article was produced in collaboration with Dr. Rashmi Kudesia, a board-certified reproductive endocrinologist at CCRM Fertility.

-Couples experiencing infertility may often assume that the person with ovaries is the only partner in need of treatment and tests — but a male factor is solely responsible in about 20% of infertility cases in opposite-sex couples, and “informative” (meaning partially responsible) in another 30-40% of infertility cases, according to the American Society for Reproductive Medicine.
+Couples experiencing infertility may often assume that the person with ovaries is the only partner in need of treatment and tests — but a male factor is responsible for infertility in 40-50% of cases.

 Here, we’ll give you the lowdown on what impacts male fertility and how the male reproductive system functions.
 We’ll cover the factors that play a role in healthy sperm development (including lifestyle and environmental factors), conditions that cause fertility issues in men, and ways to boost male fertility.